wanderview/wanderview.github.com/source/_posts/2015-10-13-patching-resources-in-service-workers.markdown

 });
 ```

 This is nice and simple, but it does have one downside.
-It re-downloads the
+It requests the
-entire resource list from the network on each upgrade.
+entire resource list from the browser's network stack on each upgrade.

+This can be mitigated pretty easily For unchanged files.
+Simply set the correct
+cache control headers on the server so you hit the HTTP cache.
+Or even copy the
-Clearly if a resource didn't change we could simply copy it from the old `v1`
+resource directly from the old `v1` cache to the new `v2` cache.

-cache to the new `v2` cache.
-But normally we only update when things change,
+That being said, we normally only update when things change.
+Is there anything
-so is there any improvement we can make for those resources?
+we can do to improve the situation for modified resources?

 Can we do better?
 -----------------